Councillor Conduct Tribunal

 Publication

-The Tribunal must keep a record and provide a notice of the decision including the reasons for the decision to:
+The Tribunal must keep a record and provide a notice of the decision, including the reasons for the decision, to the:

-Generally, a notice about a decision given to the assessor or councillor must be a QCAT Information notice for the decision.
+Generally, a notice about a decision given to the assessor or councillor must be a Queensland Civil and Administrative Tribunal (QCAT) information notice.

 Appeals